0xbeedao/agent-arena/docs/lab-notes.md

 Retries can be done with a new state "RETRY", and the job can have a "ttl" field which calculated against the created_date?
 Not sure if I need a record for the first time it was picked up, or if I should just look it up from history.

 Also could do exponential backoff.

+## 2025-05-13 18:58:02

+Got the create methods working - it was a fight with FastAPI, Generics and Pydantic.
+I solved it by removing the generic bound "T" to DbBase.
+Before doing that, it was stripping all fields not in the base.